tiger-sea/mcs_research/sections/results.md

         Mean wind speed & -0.0004 (-0.0403, 0.0642) \\
         \hline
     \end{tabular}
-    \caption{MAP of estimated coefficients distribution for RMSSD}
     \label{table:RMSSD}
 \end{table}

 \section{pNN50}
 For pNN50, the MAP estimation values were consistently very low, and the credible intervals included zero for all meteorological factors as shown in Table \ref{table:pNN50}.
 These results imply that any association between pNN50 and meteorological factors is close to zero or remains uncertain for some reason.
 However, it might be argued that total precipitation have relatively stronger influence on pNN50, as it had the largest MAP estimation value among the factors.
+Furthermore, the RMSE for the primary model was 3.09\%, while for the simplified model it was 3.11\%, resulting in an improvement rate of 0.6\%.
+Given these results, it may be difficult to assert that reliable estimates were obtained for pNN50.

 \begin{table}[htbp]
     \centering
+    \caption{MAP of estimated coefficients distribution for pNN50}
     \begin{tabular}{l c}
         \hline
         \textbf{Meteorological factor} & \textbf{MAP (50\% CI)} \\